Fact checked

 According to Eye Level’s website, all tutors have at least begun their college education.
 Some tutors might be in their first year of college, while others already have bachelor's degrees.
 All tutors are required to complete Eye Level-specific training and attend ongoing online training conducted by the National Training Center.

-One of the reasons Eye Level doesn’t require instructors to be certified teachers is that Eye Level does depend heavily on self-learning.
-That said, all instructors are formally trained in the Eye Level method and study the Eye Level curriculum carefully to guide students effectively through it.
+One of the reasons Eye Level doesn’t require instructors to be certified teachers is that the company heavily depends on self-learning.
+That said, all instructors are formally trained in the Eye Level method and study their curriculum carefully to guide students through it effectively.

 Kumon Tutors